Cannabinoid Opportunities Emerge with Sleep-Focused Shoppers

 ≥ 97% CBN Isolate

-The 2022 Gallup sleep poll
+The 2022 Gallup Sleep Poll

 First, the basic facts: In 2022, Gallup partnered with mattress manufacturer Casper to survey more than 3,000 American adults regarding their attitudes toward sleep.
 Titled the “Casper-Gallup State of Sleep in America 2022 Report¹,” the results of this poll cover a wide range of topics — most importantly, for our purposes, the self-perception of Americans regarding how much the quality of their sleep affects their daily activities.